 Combining lighting with your garden pond ideas is a brilliant option.
 When lit up, ponds can appear even more beautiful and dramatic than they do by day.
 Plus, of course, lighting will deter anyone from accidentally falling in.

 Have you jumped on board the living wall trend yet?
-They're a great way to add an extra dose of greenery to a patio and make a stylish alternative to a plain fence or wall.
-They're also particularly good if you're looking for small garden ideas as a way of packing in more plants without taking up floorspace.
+These features are a great way to add an extra dose of greenery to a patio and make a stylish alternative to a plain fence or wall.
+They're also particularly good if you're looking for small garden ideas as a way of packing in more plants without taking up floor space.

-Add in lights and you can enjoy the verdant, jungle-like scene even when the sun goes down.
+Add in lights (we recommend string lights) and you can enjoy the verdant, jungle-like scene even when the sun goes down.
 We think you'll agree from looking at this stylish urban courtyard that the result is nothing short of stunning.

-4. Give a warm glow to your seating space
+7. Give a warm glow to a sunken seating space

 This sunken seating area is simply gorgeous and, thanks to all the lighting landscape ideas at play, would be perfect for evening entertaining.

 Spotlights highlight the architectural forms of the surrounding trees, framing the outdoor television with a flourish.
 Meanwhile, tucked-away lighting along the bottom edge of the wraparound bench gives the seating space a warm glow.
 The outdoor kitchen beyond has plenty of clever lighting features too – layering spotlights and downlights to provide practicality and ambiance that can be enjoyed from all areas of the garden.

 Looking to upgrade your own entertaining space?
 You'll find lots of outdoor seating ideas in our guide.